Manasollasa: Joy and delight: Pramoda kāraṇa

 The fourth sub-book of Manasollasa deals with entertainment such as music, dance, songs and competitive sports.
 The text covers dance and music in exclusive chapters, dedicating far more verses to these two topics than first two sub-books combined.
-This may reflect the importance of performance arts in 12th-century India, since Someshvara III's son and successor to the throne king Jagadekamalla II also wrote a famed treatise Sangita-chudamani, literally "crown jewel of music".
+This may reflect the importance of performance arts in 12th-century India, since Someshvara III's son and successor to the throne king Jagadekamalla II also wrote a famed treatise Sangita-chūdamani, literally "crown jewel of music".

 The text discusses many dance forms, including Tandava or the vigorous style (left) and Lasya or the delicate style (right) of Kathak.

 The text describes types of songs and music, instruments and dances along with occasions of their performance.
 The Tripadi, states the text in chapter 4.16, was performed during harvesting and husking season, the Shatpadi was performed by folk story tellers, the Dhavala sung at marriages, while festivals such as Holi were celebrated with Mangala and Caccari genre of songs and music.
 The Charya, asserts the text, were songs of meditation.
 The text claims Gana (गान) to be a form of "popular music" and that Geet that is neither fast nor slow, but contains both high and low notes, where the words and musical meter are equally important to be preferred by spiritual teachers.

 Rhetoric is discussed in chapter 4.17 of Manasollasa.
 The text dedicates over 450 verses in chapter 4.18 to dance and describes types of dance forms, musical instruments that go with dance performances, and the occasions when dances were celebrated.
 The text discusses six types of performers, their characteristics and their roles — Nata (actor), Nartaka (dancer), Nartaki (danseuse), Vaitalika (bard), Charana (wandering performer) and Kollatika (acrobat).
 Their body movements (6 Anga, 8 Upanga and 6 Pratyanga) are explained with their significance.
 This discussion is similar to that found in Natya Shastra, a Sanskrit text composed around 1st-century BCE.
 The text thereafter presents the 21 Sthanas and 26 Charis of the dance tradition.

 The discussion on dance movements is compiled by six categories — mimetic (natya), delicate (lasya), vigorous (tandava), acrobatic (visama), ludicrous (vikata) and graceful (laghu).

 The fourth sub-book also describes sports, such as fishing, dog (greyhound-type) racing, horse racing, elephant racing as well as archery, wrestling and athletics.
 The text describes some unique team sports, such as a form of Indian polo involving two teams of eight members each.